lonepo/SASTRA101/README.md

 # 🎓 Sastra 101

 This is **not* an official document.
 Everything here is purely based on student experiences and subject to change.
-Please excuse any mistakes.*
+Please excuse any mistakes.* Images of people were generated using AI.

 ---